Mullvad VPN Review 2026: The Most Private VPN You Can Buy?

 H3: Anonymous Account System

-This is Mullvad's signature feature.
+This is Mullvad's signature move.
 You generate a random account number and that's it — no email, no name, nothing.
-You can even pay with cash mailed in an envelope if you want to eliminate any financial trail.
-In an age where most services want your phone number, social security number, and blood type, Mullvad's approach is refreshing.
+You can even mail them cash in an envelope if you want to eliminate any financial trail.
+When most services want your phone number, social security number, and probably your firstborn, Mullvad's approach genuinely feels different.

 H3: WireGuard and OpenVPN Support